f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab3.rst

 #.
 If your browser prompts you for a location to download the file, select a directory you prefer and click **Save**.

 #.
-Click the config kubeconfig is downloaded, and follow the Kubernetes documentation to configure your local kubctl tool.
+Click 'Kubeconfig.'
+The kubeconfig file is downloaded.
+Follow the Kubernetes documentation to configure your local kubctl tool.

     `Organizing Cluster Access Using kubeconfig Files <https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/>`_